ayoayco/ng-web-worker-demo/README.md

 # Angular Web Workers Demo

-This is a demo application built for a write up on my blog: https://blog.ayco.io/web-workers-in-angular
+This is a demo application built for a write up on my blog: [How To Use Web Workers in an Angular Application](https://blog.ayco.io/web-workers-in-angular)

 ## Screenshots